-Peyronie's disease is when you have a curved or bent penis.
+Peyronie's disease causes a curved or bent penis.
 It is caused by scar tissue forming along the shaft of the penis.
 This causes painful erections and a bend or curve, usually about halfway along the penis.
 The change in shape is usually only obvious when the penis is erect.

-- Usually the penis looks normal when soft, and the curve or bend is only visible in an erection.
+Usually, the penis looks normal when soft (flaccid), and the curving or bending is only visible when erect.

 By Peyronie (Own work), via Wikimedia Commons